AndrewPaulLund/cs205project/README.md

 1. Single-node Parallelization - shared-memory technique to distribute bins amongst cores in a single node.
-2. MPI - distributed-memory technique to reduce execution time across multiple nodes.
-This process would spread analysis across independent nodes, and combine their results into a overall SNP file.
+2. MPI - distributed-memory technique to reduce execution time across multiple processes spanning multiple nodes.
+This technique would spread analysis across independent processes, and combine their results into a overall SNP file.
 This allows us to use more than 20 cores on a single HMSRC cluster node as outlined in the Infrastructure section.
 3. Load balancing - reduce analysis heterogeneity by arranging heterogeneous bin